MyPureCloud/developer-center-blog/source/2023-02-06-automating-development-of-genesys-chatbots/index.md

 OVO Tech uses the following open-source tools for automated chatbot testing:

 - [Web Messenger Tester](https://github.com/ovotech/genesys-web-messaging-tester "Goes to the Web Messenger Tester page") - Used for testing Inbound Message flows via a Web Messenger Deployment.
-    - Since the WhatsApp integration uses Incoming Message Flows, you can test WhatsApp-specific chatbots for testing IVR flows using the [IVR Tester](https://github.com/SketchingDev/ivr-tester "Goes to the IVR Tester page") tool.
+    - Since WhatsApp integration uses Incoming Message Flows, you can test WhatsApp-specific chatbots for testing IVR flows using the [IVR Tester](https://github.com/SketchingDev/ivr-tester "Goes to the IVR Tester page") tool.
-    - This tool can test our IVR-based chatbots flows by impersonating a customer calling OVO Tech, interpreting what it hears, and responding accordingly to traverse the journey.
+    - This tool can test our IVR-based chatbot flows by impersonating a customer that calls OVO Tech, interpreting what it hears, and responding accordingly to pass through the journey.
 Any unexpected response is flagged.

-Both tools define tests in files that can be stored alongside the chatbots in the source-control and act as living documentation:
+These tools define file tests that can be stored alongside the chatbots in source-control and act as living documentation.
+The following illustration is an example of the open-source tool:

 ```yaml
 scenarios: